wendesongomes/react-switcher-slider/README.md

 ![2024-12-21-23-27-40-_online-video-cutter com_-_1_](https://github.com/user-attachments/assets/d2b14251-5d24-4ecb-b22d-25cd7d20a720)

-he react-switcher-slider library provides a React component to create interactive control bars for adjusting audio intervals.
-It is highly customizable and easy to integrate into React projects.
+# react-switcher-slider

-Unique Feature: Unlike traditional sliders, this library doesn't require defining fixed start or end buttons.
-The button positioned at the beginning becomes the start, and if moved past the other button, their roles switch dynamically.
+The react-switcher-slider library provides a React component to create customizable track bars for adjusting intervals.
+This slider component is highly interactive and dynamically switches the roles of start and end buttons when they cross each other.

 ---